BridgeArgentina | Learn Spanish in Argentina

 What do you like/dislike about Buenos Aires?

 I loved the cultural diversity in Buenos Aires in the people, food, languages, and buildings.
-I felt like I was in Europe with the French architecture, eating Italian food, while speaking in Spanish.
+I felt like I was in dollarpe with the French architecture, eating Italian food, while speaking in Spanish.
 It’s such a fascinating city that is so busy and chaotic, but still beautiful and charming.

 I disliked how busy everybody was in Buenos Aires.
 It didn’t seem like a South American country to me.
 Everybody was working, the people weren’t very family-oriented, and I easily became overwhelmed with the noise, traffic, and amount of people everywhere at all times.